kiharalab/DAQ-Refine/README.md

 - *Adjust paths and commands as necessary, especially if paths differ on your system or if additional configuration is needed.*
 - *You may need to install additional dependencies like pytorch, CUDA, gcc, make, bison, flex, Julia and csh using your system's package manager (e.g., apt for Ubuntu/Debian or yum for CentOS/RedHat).*
 - *TensorFlow and CUDA configurations may present compatibility issues within your local environment.
 For comprehensive guidance and resolution strategies, we recommend consulting the official documentation available on their respective websites.*
+- *MacOS may have conflit when compiling MMalign.cpp, try to compile with clang++ and make modifications if needed.

 #### Step 3: install Rosetta Relaxation
 We will use Rosetta Relaxation in the DAQ-Refine final part, so please refer to the [Rosetta](https://www.rosettacommons.org/software/license-and-download) for furture installation.